CNChTu/Diffusion-SVC/README_en.md

 Run `python draw.py`.
 The program will help you select validation set data (you can adjust parameters such as the number of files to be extracted in `draw.py`).At this point, the audio needs to be placed in the `dataset_raw`

 #### 1.3 Folder Structure Directory Display:
-**Note: Speaker IDs must start from 1, not 0; if there is only one speaker, this speaker's ID must be 1.**

 - Directory Structure:

 ```